Germany's Scholz and Nordic leaders urge more Ukraine aid – DW – 05/13/2024

 German Chancellor Olaf Scholz underscored his support for Ukraine at a meeting with the prime ministers of Sweden, Denmark, Norway, Finland and Iceland on Monday.

-"We stand united in our support for Ukraine in its defence against the ongoing Russian aggression," Scholz said in Stockholm.
+"We stand united in our support for Ukraine in its defense against the ongoing Russian aggression," Scholz said in Stockholm.

 "We will continue to provide our support to Ukraine for as long as it takes."